Show All Properties of a PowerShell Object

 We can use the Format-List cmdlet to display all the properties of a retrieved object.

 The Format-List can be piped with the output of another command to format the results.
-This cmdlet can display the specified or all the properties of a retrieved WMI object.
+This cmdlet can display the specified or all the properties of a retrieved WMI object in a readable format.

 Get-WmiObject -Class Win32_computersystem | Format-List -Property Name, Model, Manufacturer